WINGX ADVANCE GMBH – TERMS AND CONDITIONS OF BUSINESS

 Business Day: a day other than a Saturday, Sunday or public holiday in England, when banks in London are open for business.

-Charges: the charges payable by the Customer for the supply of the Services in accordance with clause 6.
+Charges: the charges payable by the Customer in connection with the provision of the Services purchased by the Customer, in accordance with clause 6.

-Conditions: these terms and conditions as amended from time to time in accordance with clause 14.5.
+Conditions: these terms and conditions as amended from time to time pursuant to clause 17.3.

-Customer Default: has the meaning set out in clause 5.2.
+Customer Default: has the meaning given in clause 5.2.

-Dashboard: the software application which presents or permits the presentation of market data and, if applicable, its analysis by the Customer.
+Dashboard: the software application provided by the Supplier which presents or permits the presentation of market data and, if applicable, its analysis by the Customer.

 Deliverables: the deliverables which the Supplier will provide in supplying the Services, including (but not limited to), for the avoidance of doubt, any Dashboard, report or other document or matter provided by the Supplier to the Customer in the course of its provision of the Services.